Is the Hantavirus in the U.S.? Update Amid 2026 Cruise Ship Chaos

-Ever since the world recovered from the COVID-19 pandemic, any viral outbreak tends to cause concern.
-Now that a hantavirus outbreak — specifically the Andes virus — has been discovered on a cruise ship, Americans are concerned that any infected passengers could spread it.
-So, is the virus in the U.S.?
+Ever since the world recovered from the COVID-19 pandemic, any viral outbreak tends to raise concern.
+Now, a hantavirus outbreak involving the rare Andes virus strain has drawn international attention after cases were linked to the cruise ship MV Hondius in May 2026.
+On May 14, health officials confirmed multiple deaths connected to the outbreak, while the CDC and other agencies began monitoring passengers who may have been exposed during the voyage.

+Because the Andes virus can spread person-to-person in rare cases, many Americans are now wondering whether infected travelers could bring the virus into the U.S. and how serious the risk may be.

-Below, learn about the 2026 outbreak of hantavirus and what it means for Americans.
+Below, learn more about the 2026 hantavirus outbreak and what health officials are saying so far.

 What Is Hantavirus?